joseasoler/tradergen/README.md

 **Medicine:** Sells different types of medicine, neutroamine and medical drugs.
 May have small amounts of luciferium in stock.
 Present in bulk orbital traders.

 **Ordnance:** Sells chemfuel, mortar shells, grenades, and reinforced barrels.
 May have boomalopes in stock.
-Present in combat and slaver traders.
+Present in combat and slaver orbital traders.

+**Organs:** Sells some human organs and medicine.
+Present in exotic and slaver orbital traders.

 **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** An uncommon specialization which sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.